 Tis the season of Christmas!
-It just might be my favorite season of the year and the bitter cold has officially hit here in Missouri.
-It feels like Christmas, now if we could just get a little snow to go with these frigid temperatures.
-I am so thankful that your visiting the blog today and hopefully you have already made the stop at The Honeycomb Home.
+I am so thankful that your visiting the blog today for a tour of my farmhouse style Christmas decorating in the kitchen and dining room.
+Hopefully you have already made the stop at The Honeycomb Home.
 Grab a cup of hot chocolate or coffee and enjoy the photos from our home and then click on over to Green With Decor to see her beautiful home.
 A big thank you, Jenna, for hosting this huge group of talented bloggers for the Christmas Tour.

 Just a few simple touches in our kitchen this Christmas season but it's never really about having a perfectly put together space for me.
 It's about the memories that are created here.
 It's about Christmas music playing, children helping bake and the memories that are created together.

 Thanks for stopping by and don't forget to visit the others on the tour!
 Merry Christmas!

 Please take a moment to visit these talented friends and their homes decorated for the Christmas season.